martinsam/cozy-dev-docs/source/index.md

 });
 ```
 <br style="clear:both;" />
 The function `Debt.create` creates a new debt object with the data from the request's body.
-That means the client must send a body with all the mandatory fields you defined in the document type schema. `req.body` contains exactly the payload you declared in the client.
+That means the client must send a body with all the mandatory fields you defined in the document type schema. `req.body` contains exactly the payload we sent from the client.

-It is important to note that `req.body` only exist because we use the `body-parser` middleware, declared in `./server.js`.
+It is important to note that `req.body` only exists because we use the `body-parser` middleware, declared in `./server.js`.
 This middleware looks into every requests the server receives, and if it find a JSON payload, unserialize it to a JavaScript object.

 <aside class="notice">
-As an eye-sharped reader, you probably noticed we don't do data validation at all here.
+As an sharp-eyed reader, you probably noticed we don't do data validation at all here.
 For security reasons, and to prevent users from messing up, it is strongly advised to validate all data before pushing them to the database.
 </aside>

 We use Express' default error middleware to process eventual errors that could occur.
 To achieve that, we call the `next` function with the error as parameter.
 If an error occurs, Express will send the error in the response's body, with an status code of 500.
 If you want to learn more about Express middlewares, you can check the official [documentation page](http://expressjs.com/en/guide/using-middleware.html).

-When we try again to create a new debt from the browser, we can notice the result is not just the payload we send, but the document from the database itself.
+When we try again to create a new debt from the browser, we notice the result is not just the payload we sent, but the document from the database itself.
 Most importantly, it has an "_id" field, which is a unique identifier for the document, that we can reuse for later access, update, or deletion.
 For the purpose of this tutorial, let's keep the ID of the document we've created.

 <aside class="notice">
 We also notice there is a identical "id" field.
-We should not pay attention to it, as it is deprecated, and will be removed in the near future.
+We shouldn't pay attention to it, as it is deprecated, and will be removed in the near future.
 </aside>

 #### Fetch an existing debt
 Now we've learned how creating a new debt, we may want to fetch it.
 Fetching is done thanks the ID of the document, which is its unique identifier in the database.

 We can go back to our application, and try to fetch the document we've created with the ID we wrote in the previous part.
 Once again, it won't work because there is no code in the controller.

-Another method of the model object is `Debt.find`, which allows us to fetch one document from the database, given its ID.

-The document's ID is given in the URL, which Express conveniently build into the
-`req.params` object.
-In this case, if the defined URL pattern were `/debts/:toto`, the data would be found in `req.params.toto`.

 ```javascript
 // ./server/controllers/debt.js